Run Baby Run (2012 film): Plot

-Venu is a high-profile news cameraman working in Reuters, who graduates from a premier film institute, but prefers to shoot news rather than the manipulated visuals for films.
+Venu is a high-profile news cameraman working with Reuters, who graduates from a premier film institute, but prefers to shoot news rather than the manipulated visuals for films.
 Venu is mostly based in Delhi, but has come to Kochi to appear for a case in which he is involved, and is assigned to cover a case involving a local politician where he gets to meet Renuka.
 Renuka is the executive editor of Bharath Vision and Venu and Renuka have a story to tell of their own.
 A flashback tells the story about how two lovers turned into foes.

-Rishikesh is another channel head News Bureau of India, who is going through some difficult times, as some of his star performers have gone in search of greener pastures.
+Rishikesh is the head of another channel, News Bureau of India (NBI), who is going through some difficult times, as some of his star performers have gone in search of greener pastures.
 Venu and Renuka come together to investigate a particular story about a murder planned by a major politician named Bharathan Pillai, who has lost his fame when Venu and Renuka had exposed a scam involving him.
 How Renuka and Venu again exposes Bharathan Pillai and reunite with each other forms the crux of the plot.